 - 1 tablespoon oil, *see notes

 - 1 teaspoon freshly ground black pepper

-- Mix cornmeal, 3 cups water, 1 tsp salt, and 1 tbsp oil in a medium-size saucepan.
+- Mix cornmeal, 3 cups water, 1 teaspoon salt, and 1 tablespoon oil in a medium-sized saucepan.
 Bring to a light boil over medium-low heat, whisking occasionally.
-When polenta starts to bubble, lower the temperature to low and constantly whisk, keeping the cornmeal from lumping up and sticking to the bottom of your pan, until desired consistency is reached, about 10-20 minutes.
-You want to be able to lift it with the fork, so it should be pretty thick.
+When polenta starts to bubble, lower the temperature to low and constantly whisk, keeping the cornmeal from lumping up and sticking to the bottom of your pan until desired consistency is reached, about 10-20 minutes.
+You want to be able to lift it with the fork, so it should be pretty thick but not too thick.

-- Meanwhile, heat 2 tbsp of oil in a large skillet.
-Add sliced onion and bell pepper(s) and sauté over medium heat until vegetables are softened, about 5-10 minutes.
-Add 1 teaspoon of each salt, pepper, and sugar and cook 5 more minutes.
+- Meanwhile, heat 2 tablespoon of oil in a large skillet.
+Add sliced onion, bell pepper(s) and sauté over medium heat until vegetables are softened, about 5-10 minutes.
+Add 1 teaspoon of each salt, pepper, and sugar (optional) and cook for 5 more minutes.

 - To serve, scoop the caramelized vegetables over polenta and sprinkle with parsley if desired.

 - The instructions on the cornmeal package suggest a 1:4 ratio - one part cornmeal to 4 parts water.
-However, I find that a 1:3 ratio is just the right amount for me.
-I don't like my polenta too mushy.
+However, a 1:3 ratio is just the right amount for me.

-- An essential part for perfect polenta: constantly whisk so that it does not burn.
-Don't use a wooden spoon; a whisk will break up clumps and make polenta that is creamier throughout.
+- An essential part of perfect polenta: constantly whisk so that it does not burn.
+Don't use a wooden spoon; a whisk breaks up clumps and makes a creamier polenta.